codefellows/seattle-301d26/07-nodejs-npm-express/README.md

 Not a reading, but useful: [JSONLint](http://jsonlint.com/) is your friend when you are trying to create/check JSON.
 It will help your track down malformed JSON.

 ## Daily Plan
+- Notes:
+		- Code Review _At the end, if we have time!_
+		- Anything top of mind, pressing issues?

+- Managing Dependencies with NPM
+- NodeJS
+- ExpressJS
+- Lab Preview

 ## Learning Objectives